compromise-evident/pqML/README.md

 <br>
 <br>

-# Don't worry about padding & tokenization
+## Don't worry about padding, tokenization, & normalization

 Your data must not exceed 98 characters.
 If any line has data shorter than 98 characters, pqML automatically